crpietschmann/portfolio/_imports/_posts/2006-11-16-wisonsin-net-users-group-website-some-enhancements-may-be-coming.markdown

-If you are a fellow WI-INETA member, please let us know your thoughts on the website.<br />
+If you are a fellow WI-INETA member, please let us know your thoughts on the website.

 Here are a couple ways you can speak your voice:

 <ol>